 Electric and acoustic guitar players usually complain about the high E string breaking the most, but many classical guitarists find they need to replace the D string.
 And finger pickers and jazz guitarists wonder what the fuss is all about.
 However, the answer to this question depends on who you talk to.

 Electric and Acoustic Guitarists

 The thin E string is the most likely to break.
-This is because strings usually break under normal circumstances when they’re old or have been tuned up and down too often.
+This is because strings usually break under normal circumstances when they’re old or have been tuned up and down too often (here’s why drop d tuning can help and some drop d acoustic songs).
 And if you do a lot of bending, the E string will need to be tuned frequently.